Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 You can follow the processing of your request in MyTax: Go to the Tax matters tab, select Status of returns and requests and then View the processing status.

 After your claim for adjustment is processed, you will receive a decision on it in MyTax.
-The decision will also be sent to your home address by post.
 The Estimated processing times page can tell you when the decision is likely to be ready

 Further information and instructions for claiming adjustment

-If you intend to pay the tax in full regardless of having claimed adjustment, we do not recommend requesting a suspension of enforcement.
+If you intend to pay the tax in full regardless of your claim for adjustment, there is no need to apply for suspension of enforcement.

 You can cancel a claim for adjustment fully or partially.
 In MyTax, go to the ‘Tax matters’ tab.
 Select ‘Cancel a claim for adjustment’ under ‘Claims for adjustment’.